kailash-manasarovar/statement/docs/timeline/2025/february.md

 Friday 7th February 2025
 Dear British Embassy in MADRID SPAIN
 My name is Katharine Margaret Murphy with passport number 533646044.
-I live at Carrer Furs 15, B1, Esc2, Piso3, Apt 17 Denia Alicante 03700.
+I live at Carrer Furs 15, B1, Esc2, Piso3, Apt 17 Dénia Alicante 03700.
-I am writing by hand because I have been hacked by criminal gangs in the Denia region, that include British citizens going under the name Hazel & Sandra Smith, probably since 2006, but in the last 3 years while living peacefully at my home (rented) in Denia, and paying substantial taxes, this hacking has become extraordinarily exaggerated and was coupled with the fact that my neighbours were/are able to add substances to the water I drank in tea/coffee and washed myself in.
+I am writing by hand because I have been hacked by criminal gangs in the Dénia region, that include British citizens going under the name Hazel & Sandra Smith, probably since 2006, but in the last 3 years while living peacefully at my home (rented) in Dénia, and paying substantial taxes, this hacking has become extraordinarily exaggerated and was coupled with the fact that my neighbours were/are able to add substances to the water I drank in tea/coffee and washed myself in.
 These substances, whatever they were, made me extraordinarly sexually aroused at times, at other times terified & anxiouss, and oftentimes unwell with kidney and eye

 ##### Page 1 backside